 - 1. The auditor's report expresses an unmodified opinion on the financial statements of the Crawford Central School District. - 2.
 No significant deficiencies were disclosed during the audit of the financial statements as reported in the Independent Auditor's Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with "Government Auditing Standards". - 3.
-No instances of noncompliance material to the financial statements of the Crawford Central School District, which would be required to be reported in accordance with "Government Auditing Standards", were disclosed during the audit. - 4.
+No instances of noncompliance material to the financial statements of the Crawford Central - 4.
 No significant deficiencies relating to the audit of the major federal award programs are reported in the Independent Auditor's Report on Compliance for Each Major Program and on Internal Control over Compliance Required by OMB Circular A-133. - 5.
 The auditor's report on compliance for the major federal award programs for the Crawford Central School District expresses an unmodified opinion on all major federal programs. - 6.
 Audit findings that are required to be reported in accordance with Section 510(a) of OMB Circular A-133 are reported in this Schedule. - 7.
-The programs tested as major programs included: Improving Teacher Quality State Grants CFDA # 84.367 and the Child Nutrition Cluster CFDA # 10.553 and 10.555. - 8.
+The programs tested as major programs included: Title I Grants to Local Educational Agencies CFDA # 84.010. - 8.
 The threshold used for distinguishing between Type A and B programs was \$300,000. - 9.
 The Organization qualified as a low-risk auditee.